MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Don’t be afraid to add lots of steps but keep the text short.
 Instruction text is limited to 280 characters per step to help keep the text short.

 - Try to stick to one type of asset (image, video, or 3D object) per step.
-Too much media or 3D content can be overwhelming to the operator and too time consuming to absorb.
+Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
 Think about what type of content gets the point across best.

 - Write your guide in casual human language for best results.
 Don’t use technical jargon that people don’t know or understand.